joelhans/netdata-tutorial/part-08.md

 # Build your first custom dashboard

-You have learned how several sections of Netdata dashboard worked.
+In previous parts of the tutorial, you have learned how several sections of Netdata dashboard worked.

-This part of the tutorial shows you how to easily create custom pages and set up your custom dashboard to fit your custom needs.
+This guide will show you how to easily create custom pages and set up a custom dashboard to fit your custom or specific needs.

+## What you'll learn in this part

+In this part of the Netdata guide, you'll learn how to:

+-   create a custom-dashboard.html file
+-   Add dashboard.js
+-   Set the default Netdata server
+-   Create a chart, set its duration and size
+-   Set dimensions for your custom chart

+Let's get on with it!

+## Create a custom-dashboard.html file

-This feature of Netdata allows you create your own dashboard using simple HTML (for basic dashboards you may not have need for Javascript).
+You can create your own dashboard using simple HTML, in some cases for basic dashboards you may not have need for Javascript.

-You can make use of any available chart libraries on the same custom dashboard.
+On the same custom dashboard, you can make use of any available chart libraries ([Chart.js](http://www.chartjs.org/), [D3.js](http://d3js.org/) and so on).

 You can also use data from one or any number of Netdata servers on the same dashboard as well as host your dashboard HTML page on any web server.

 You can also add Netdata charts to existing web pages.

-## Create a custom-dashboard.html file

-You should also look at the custom dashboard template, which contains samples of all supported charts.
-The code is here.
+In your local Netdata installation (http://myhost:19999/dashboard.html), you can find a custom dashboard template which houses samples of all supported charts that can help you get a good idea of how to put together your custom dashboard.

-All of the mentioned examples are available on your local Netdata installation (e.g. http://myhost:19999/dashboard.html).
-The default web root directory with the HTML and JS code is /usr/share/netdata/web.
-The main dashboard is also in that directory and called index.html.\ Note: index.html has a different syntax.
-Don’t use it as a template for simple custom dashboards.
+On your local server, `/usr/share/netdata/web` is the default web root directory with the HTML and JS files.

+It is worthy of note that the main dashboard is also in that directory and called `index.html`.
+The `index.html` has a different syntax and should not be used as a template for custom dashboards.

-Example empty dashboard¶
-If you need to create a new dashboard on an empty page, we suggest the following header:
+To create a new dashboard, add the following on an empty html file:

 ```html
 <!DOCTYPE html>